carlhiggs/spatial-urban-indicators/docs/indicators.rst

 **Scale / Resolution**: 800

-**Data location relative to project folder**: ./data/Thai/BMA GIS/transport/airportlink_station/airportlink_station.shp

 Percentage of residents living within 800 metres of a train station (BMA, 2014)
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>

 Accessability within 800m was evaluated using the Python network analysis package Pandana for a series of sample points generated every 50 metres along the Bangkok OSM pedestrian network.
-Population weighted averages for the proportion of sample points having access in each subdistrict were used to estimate the measure.  [method to be further updated]
+Population weighted averages for the proportion of sample points having access in each subdistrict were used to estimate the measure.